 Pregnancy hormones bring a lot of changes to your body.
 One among the many major discomforts that a mother-to-be experiences is hip pain.
-Surfacing primarily in the second and third trimester, hip pain aggravates when the body gets heavier to accommodate the growing baby and is unable to balance this extra weight.
+Surfacing primarily in the second and third trimester, hip pain aggravates when the body gets heavier to accommodate the growing baby and is unable to balance the extra weight.
 The body also starts preparing for labour in the third trimester, and aching hips in pregnancy is a very common symptom at this time.
 In this post, we will talk about most things you need to know about hip pain during pregnancy.

 Hip Pain and Pregnancy

-Relaxin, a hormone required for smooth delivery, is released as early as the first trimester.
+Relaxin, a hormone required for a smooth delivery, is released as early as the first trimester.
 In the third trimester, relaxin is produced in large amounts and encourages the pelvic joints and muscles to relax, stretch, and become flexible.
-It helps the joints and ligaments between pelvic bones to loosen, increase in flexibility, thereby preparing the birth canal for an easy birth.
+It helps the joints and ligaments between pelvic bones to loosen and increase in flexibility; thereby, preparing the birth canal for an easy birth.
 Flexible bones ensure smooth movement of the baby through the body during labour.

 3. Round Ligament Pain